Things to Do in Catania with Kids

 We wanted to be insiders for a while, so we rented a modest apartment in an old, typical Sicilian neighborhood about 20 minutes walking from the city center.
 We didn’t order a wake-up service, but we got it.
 Merchants shouted under our balcony in the early morning, “Broccoli, broccoli, broccoli!”
 Of course, why wouldn’t you buy broccoli at eight o’clock in the morning?

 Thanks to the volcanic minerals in the area of Catania, the most delicious broccoli and other fruits and vegetables are grown.
-One of the most vibrant places in town is La Pescheria’s fish market, full of colors and noises.
+One of the most vibrant places in town is street market in city center, full of colors and noises.
 Even if you don’t have the intention of buying something, it is worth visiting and feeling that authentic hurly-burly atmosphere.
 The parsley was so good that the kids ate it like chips.

 The heart of Catania is the main square Piazza Duomo, with a baroque cathedral and giant elephant sculpture.
 Unlike most other elephants that look serious, this elephant is unique because it is laughing.
 When you see a laughing elephant, you can’t help but immediately feel better.
 The elephant has been a symbol of the city for several centuries.
 There are many theories as to why the elephant is a symbol of Catania.
 One says that people believed it brought happiness and protected them from the eruption of the nearby volcano.